Dungeon Encounters

 Dungeon Encounters is a 2021 role-playing video game developed by Square Enix and Cattle Call and published by Square Enix.
 It was released for Nintendo Switch, PlayStation 4, and Windows.

-Dungeon Encounters was the first game Hiroyuki Ito had directed in 14 years and has received positive reviews from critics for its gameplay.
+At the time of its release, Dungeon Encounters was the first game Hiroyuki Ito had directed in 14 years.
+The game received positive reviews from critics for its minimalist approach to gameplay.